North Rim Photo Itinerary

 Bryce Canyon is like another world.
 Its pink pinnacles, limestone formations and natural amphitheaters capture the imagination with endless geological surprises.
-Red rock walls create deep channels while whimsical hoodoos, rock spires carved eons ago by erosion, rise hundreds of feet into the sky.
-The arresting sights of Bryce Canyon offer wonderful opportunities for photography as we traverse them in our specialty North American Safari Trucks with double-wide pop-top roof hatches.
-Capture a stunning array of colors as the light reflects off of the canyon’s rock formations, natural bridges, cliffs and waterfalls.
+Get a rare perspective on a 30-minute helicopter flight, offering the chance to get unusual aerial shots of the colorful sandstone hoodoos.
+Bryce's red rock walls create deep channels while whimsical rock spires carved eons ago by erosion rise hundreds of feet into the sky.
+Myriad photo opportunities await: capture a stunning array of colors as the light reflects off of the canyon's rock formations, natural bridges, cliffs and waterfalls.
 Rising early to watch the sunrise or lingering over a radiant sunset, experience the grandeur of this astounding landscape.
-We'll also take in the scenic drama during a 30-minute helicopter flight, allowing for unusual aerial shots of the colorful sandstone hoodoos.
 We stay at Bryce Canyon Lodge, a classic national park hotel set amid ponderosa pines on the canyon rim.
 The lodge is one of few places to stay inside the park and is on the National Register of Historic Places.
 Restored to its original 1920s splendor, it is replete with Old West atmosphere right down to replicas of the vintage hickory furniture.

 Days 4 & 5: Zion National Park

 Early Mormon pioneers gave Zion its name—so stunning was its beauty that it evoked images of the Promised Land.
 The U.S. government agreed and made it a national park.
-With two full days in the park, we’ll have the luxury of truly exploring the larger landscape as well as photographing the minute details that captivate the eye.
-We'll take advantage of multiple vantage points from which to photograph Zion's multi-hued sandstone cliffs that tower above the valley floor, the Virgin River flowing below among the cottonwoods and carving a deep canyon over millennia.
-Trails along the river and rock walls lead to quiet recesses, where we may hear and photograph many birds unique to the American West.
-Listen for the haunting cry of canyon wrens, look to the skies overhead for golden eagles and prairie falcons, and find American dippers and phoebes in the willows along the riverbanks.
+With two full days in the park, we’ll have the luxury of exploring the larger landscape as well as photographing the minute details that captivate the eye.
+Take advantage of multiple vantage points from which to photograph Zion's multi-hued sandstone cliffs towering above the valley floor, and the Virgin River flowing among the cottonwoods, carving a deep canyon over millennia.
+Trails along the river and rock walls lead to quiet recesses where we may hear and photograph many birds at home in the American Southwest.
+Listen for the haunting cry of canyon wrens, look overhead for golden eagles and prairie falcons, and find American dippers and phoebes in the willows along the riverbanks.